jmbjorndalen/CanvasFS/README.md

 having to download them with a browser.

 To get an idea why: the students in the current course I'm teaching have handed in 994 files so far.
-About half of the zip files with source code.
+About half of them zip files with source code.

 The file system exposes the revision history for handed in assignments to